agusmdev/fastapi-ddd-cookiecutter/README.md

 * `project_slug`: The development friendly name of the project.
 By default, based on the project name
 * `project_description`: Short description of your project
 * `author`: Your name
-* `first_entity`: Your project's first entity, start with a ready entity with CRUD operations
+* `first_entity`: Your project's first entity, start with a ready entity with CRUD operations. `This value must be written using lowercase`

 ## 🍴 Setup after cloning the template